 Deana Luchia has a Masters in Professional Writing and is a journalist who writes about parenting, pets, happiness and love.
 She also blogs about her various rescue dogs.
-She lives in London with her children and two wise canines, one of whom is Harry.@happyasharry1
+She lives in London with her children and three wise canines, one of whom is Harry.@happyasharry1

 Anthony Loyd is an award-winning special correspondent for THE TIMES.
 A former army officer, he served in Northern Ireland and the first Gulf war, then left the army in 1991.
 At the start of 1993 he hitchhiked to Bosnia, living there throughout the war until 1996.
 His critically acclaimed book, MY WAR GONE BY, I MISS IT SO, was the result of his experiences there and parallel battles with heroin addiction.
 He has subsequently worked in numerous conflict zones including Iraq, Afghanistan, Kosovo, Chechnya, Ethiopia, Algeria and Sierre Leone.
 In addition to THE TIMES, his stories have been published in the NEW YORK TIMES MAGAZINE, ESQUIRE, GQ, ARENA, the SUNDAY TIMES and the SUNDAY TELEGRAPH.
 Twice commended for his work in the British Press Awards, he was also nominated Foreign Freelancer of the Year in 1994 for his coverage in Bosnia.
 In 2001 he was voted Foreign Correspondent of the Year for his work in Afghanistan post-September 11th.